-3.2.
-Issuance of Letter of Intent
+3.2 Issuance of "Letter of Intent"

-- 3.2.1.
-The project development phase has recently started after getting the Letter of Intent (LOI) from Directorate of Alternative Energy, Energy Department Government of Sindh and land allocation from Government of Sindh (GoS) on January 14, 2016, Allotment Letter is annexed as Annex-C. - 3.2.2.
-The Applicant will except tariff based on Reverse competitive bidding / Cost plus / upfront tariff regimes and as such all risks associated with the Project are to be borne by the Applicant, nevertheless, the Company has undertaken various studies to assess the feasibility of the Project.
+- 3.2.1 The project development phase has recently started after getting the Letter of Intent (LOI) from Directorate of Alternative Energy, Energy Department Government of Sindh and land allocation from Government of Sindh (GoS) on January 14, 2016.

+- 3.2.2 Although the Applicant will opt for the available Upfront Tariff or Benchmark Tariff and as such all risks associated with the Project are to be borne by the Applicant, nevertheless, the Company has undertaken various studies to assess the feasibility of the Project.
 These studies inter alia include the following:

 - a.
-Wind resources assessment
+Wind resources assessment;

 - b.
-Geo technical investigation
+Geo technical investigation;

 - c.
-Digital topographic map
+Digital topographic map;

 - d.
-Initial environmental examination and
+Initial environmental examination; and

 - e.
-Grid interconnection study (attached)
+Grid interconnection study.